wavemaker/docs/website/blog/2024-01-22-charting-libraries-d3-nvd3-upgrade.md

 | NVD3 1.0.0      | 1.8.6       |

 # Introduction
-Exciting news for WaveMaker Web Apps users.The upcoming WaveMaker Web Apps Charting libraries upgrade, scheduled for Release 11.5.3 in the fourth week of January 2024, brings significant enhancements to both D3.js and NVD3.
+Exciting news for WaveMaker developers.The impending upgrade of the WaveMaker Web Apps Charting libraries, set for Release 11.5.3 in the fourth week of January 2024, introduces substantial improvements derived from both D3.js and NVD3.
-This update ensures compatibility with modern web standards and provides a more streamlined and efficient experience for developers.
+This update ensures compatibility with modern web standards and provides a more streamlined experience for developers.

 # D3.js - Embracing Version 7
-D3.js, a powerful JavaScript library for creating interactive data visualizations, undergoes a major version shift from 3.5.7 to 7.8.5.
+D3.js, a robust JavaScript library used to create interactive data visualizations, is undergoing a significant version upgrade from 3.5.7 to 7.8.5.
+This update brings many new features and improvements.
-This brings forth a plethora of new features and improvements, prompting developers to adapt to the latest changes.
+Developers will need to familiarize themselves with these changes to fully benefit from the enhancements.

 # Key Changes in D3.js v7